C3PWhoa/ARGoS-Kilobots/README.md

          * MOVE_TO_LIGHT
          * WAIT_TOGO

+## Lab 15 : Regular shapes - 25/62 kilobots
+     * Goal: Stop 54 robots when it reaches the desired relative position With the assignment of a new identifier.
+     * The arrival order of the robots is no longer relevant.
+     * The robots approach the origin of the shape through the phenomenon of phototaxis.
+       * Concept of minimum distance.
+       * Declaration of a distance array
+       * Assignment of a new identifier.
+       * Groups of 2 robots form to move towards the shape.
+       * Each group starts within a predefined time interval in the 'wait_togo()' function.
+       * Simplification of the method for calculating the number of robots present in the shape.
+This avoids errors.
+       * The definition of the shape is important.
+The construction order must have a certain logic.
+       * Collision management has been added.
+       * 7 states :
+         * ORBIT_TOOCLOSE
+         * ORBIT_FORWARD
+         * ORBIT_NORMAL
+         * ORBIT_STOP
+         * MOVE_TO_LIGHT
+         * WAIT_TOGO
+         * WAIT_COLLISION

 According to the authors' requests, I am obliged to mention that:

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE ARGoS3 (https://github.com/ilpincy/argos3) IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND